 Purified Membrane Proteins

-CALIXAR’s A2A GPCR (Adenosine receptor A2A) aids in the discovery, development, and validation of new molecules as well as therapeutic antibodies.
-They are ideal for CNS neuroprotection in order to develop new treatments for insomnia, pain, depression, Alzheimer and Parkinson’s diseases.
+CALIXAR’s Adenosine receptor A2A aids in the discovery, development, and validation of new molecules as well as therapeutic antibodies.
+This membrane protein is ideal for CNS neuroprotection in order to develop new treatments for insomnia, pain, depression, Alzheimer and Parkinson’s diseases.

-A2A Adenosine receptors are powerful therapeutic targets especially found in the treatment of such conditions as insomnia, pain, depression, and Parkinson’s disease.
+Adenosine receptor A2A is a powerful therapeutic target especially found in the treatment of such conditions as insomnia, pain, depression, and Parkinson’s disease.

 This class A GPCR is involved in the regulation of myocardial blood flow/hypertension.
 This protein has a N-terminal Step tag II and an 8X His tag followed by a TEV protease cleavage site.

 Target name: Adenosine receptor A2A (A2AR)

 Sequence: Full-length, wild type sequence, with a N-terminus Strep tag II, 8xHis-tag, and TEV protease cleavage site.

 Affinity Tag: His/Strep (both N-terminal)